 To mirror the recruitment and participation process within the weighting adjustments, consecutive modeling of the decision and participation process is performed.
-Up to now, nine steps occurred.
-The first one corresponds to the sampling of universities and fields of study, and to the recruitment of students.
+The first step in this process corresponds to the sampling of universities and fields of study, and to the recruitment of students.
 Here, design weights compensate for unequal selection probabilities and selectivity due to initial nonresponse.
 Then, starting from Wave 2, nonresponse adjusted design weights are derived for each wave.
 For this purpose, logistic regression models are used.
 On their basis nonresponse models are estimated and participation probabilities are predicted.
 These are used as adjustment factors to derive cross-sectional and longitudinal survey weights.
-The results of the analyses corresponding to the initial wave and all subsequent waves until Wave 8 are given in Zinn et al. (2017) and for Wave 9 in Zinn (2017).
+The results of the analyses corresponding to the initial wave and all subsequent waves until Wave 8 are given in Zinn et al. (2017), for Wave 9 in Zinn (2017) and for Wave 10 in Zinn (2018).
 This paper also describes the procedures applied to derive design weights as well as cross-sectional and longitudinal survey weights.
-Table 3 shows the estimated model for Wave 10.
+Table 3 shows the estimated model for Wave 11.
 Unsurprisingly, we find that the frequency of participation is the driving force in explaining participation behavior.
-The more often a person participated in previous waves the higher is the probability of participating again.
-Likewise, persons who once started studying teacher education show a positive and highly significant propensity to participate in Wave 10.
-A further positive effect has been detected for students who started their academic carrier at university, and not at a school of applied science.
-Slightly negative effects are found for men, persons living in Western Germany, persons with migration background (measured by generation status), persons who did not report on household size, and for persons for whom no information exists on their university admission certificate.
-As compared to Wave 9, the response pattern in Wave 10 did not notably change.
+The more often a person participated in previous waves the higher is the probability of participating again.2 Likewise, persons who once started studying teacher education show a positive and significant propensity to participate in Wave 11.
+A further positive effect has been found for students who started their academic carrier at university, and not at a school of applied science.
+There are slightly negative effects for men, persons living in Western Germany, persons with migration background (measured by generation status), persons who did not report on household size, and for persons whose mother has at least completed a vocational training.
+As compared to Wave 10, the response pattern in Wave 11 did not change notably.